Language

 instructions before dispatching items.

-wait for instructions before sending
+Please wait for instructions before sending items off.

-send anything off until you're told
+Don't send anything off until you're told to.

-Essential measures should be undertaken at
+measures should be undertaken at

 the earliest opportunity.

-should undertake any necessary measures
+One should undertake any necessary measures at the earliest opportunity.

-at the earliest opportunity.
+One should undertake any necessary measures at the earliest opportunity.

-Prior to the discovery of America, potatoes
+discovery of America, potatoes

 were not consumed in Europe.